 - 1. Sony WM-FX290 – Best Portable Cassette Player (Editor’s Choice)

-- 2. Jaras – Best Portable Cassette Players (Made in US)
+- 2. Jaras – Best Value Cassette Player (Made in the US)

 - 3. Sony WM D6C – Best Portable Cassette Player Ever Made

 - 4. Panasonic RQ-V51 – Best Vintage Portable Cassette Player

 - 5. Reshow Cassette Player – Best New Portable Cassette Player (People’s Choice)